How to Stand Out in a Competitive Job Market: A Strategic Approach

 Identify lists of “dream employers” within these zones, noting those where you might have personal access versus those requiring colder outreach.

-Simultaneously, identify roles where you have strong confidence you would have an easier path to entry (e.g., high demand, numerous openings, strong skill alignment even if not the ultimate goal) and where you still possess an unequal advantage for that specific role.
+Simultaneously, identify roles where you have strong confidence you would have an easier path to entry (i.e., numerous unfilled openings), where you still possess an unequal advantage for that specific role, and high transferability of skills learned to ideal role.

 Consciously allocate your time and effort across these categories (High-Advantage/Growth vs. Stepping Stone).

-Dedicate the majority (e.g., 60-70%) to ideal roles and a smaller portion (e.g., 30-40%) to strategic stepping-stone roles.
+Dedicate the majority (e.g., 60-70%) to ideal roles and a smaller portion (e.g., 30-40%) to strategic, easier-to-get, stepping-stone roles.
 This maximizes your odds while managing risk.
+However, alter your allocation based on your risk tolerance.

 High-Advantage/Growth (70% effort): Target AI/ML roles in high-growth EdTech focusing on personalized learning.